 - Greenfield Mode: In the Greenfield mode, high throughput packets are transmitted without a legacy compatible part.
-As this form of packet does not have any legacy elements, the maximum data throughput is much higher.
+As this form of packet does not have any legacy elements, the maximum data throughput on the wireless LAN is much higher.

-In order to be able to carry very high data rates, often within an office or domestic environment, 802.11n has utilised MIMO.
+In order to be able to carry very high data rates on the wireless LAN, often within an office or domestic environment, 802.11n has utilised MIMO.
 This gives the maximum use of the available bandwidth.

 Note on MIMO:

 MIMO is a form of antenna technology that uses multiple antennas to enable signals travelling via different paths as a result of reflections, etc., to be separated and their capability used to improve the data throughput and / or the signal to noise ratio, thereby improving system performance.

 Read more about MIMO technology